make.tran: Response-transformation extensions

 Details

-The make.tran function returns a suitable list of functions for several popular transformations that are not already provided elsewhere.
+The make.tran function returns a suitable list of functions for several popular transformations.
 Besides being usable with update, the user may use this list as an enclosing environment in fitting the model itself, in which case the transformation is auto-detected when the special name linkfun (the transformation itself) is used as the response transformation in the call.
 See the examples below.

-Most of the transformations available in make.tran require parameters, specified as alpha and beta; in the following discussion, we use \alpha and \beta to denote alpha and beta, and y to denote the response variable.
+The primary purpose of make.tran is to support transformations that require additional parameters, specified as alpha and beta; these are the onse shown in the argument-matching list.
+However, standard transformations supported by stats::make.link are also supported.
+In the following discussion of ones requiring parameters, we use \alpha and \beta to denote alpha and beta, and y to denote the response variable.
 The type argument specifies the following transformations:

 "genlog"